kuwii/simple-usb-sync/README.md

 - `usbName`: Name of the USB drive showed in file explorer.
 - `target`: Folder name in USB drive to store the synced files.

-After the config updated, just run the programs.
+After the config updated, just run the program again.
 No parameter needed and supported.

 ## Supported platforms